noolius/framework/README.md

 Versioned URIs in the Ansible playbooks should be OK, but "latest" URLs will break since they're associated with SHA256sums.

 If using Mitogen v0.3.0 on the host with Ansible (see [this note](https://mitogen.networkgenomics.com/ansible_detailed.html) and [these GitHub tags](https://github.com/mitogen-hq/mitogen/tags)), use the python2 Alpine apk (instead of python3) in the shell provision section of ``Vagrantfile``.
-On the host, PyPy 7.3.7 do not work with Mitogen; you'll need to use CPython (tested with 3.10).
+On the host, PyPy* 7.3.8 do not work with Mitogen; you'll need to use CPython (tested with 3.10).

 Cilium is configured to encipher inter-node traffic using WireGuard(tm), so expect several of the ``cilium connectivity test``s to fail.